Jana Foxe (they/them/theirs)

 M.A., Political Science, University of Washington, 2022

 Jana's research is at the intersection of comparative politics, international relations and political economy, using mixed-methods approaches.
-Their research explores the behavior of non-state actors, interest groups, political parties and NGOs, examining themes including humanitarianism, Eurocentrism, ideological bias, nationalism, LGBTQIA+ rights, populism, democratic backsliding, norms, political institutions and electoral change.
+Their research explores the behavior of non-state actors, interest groups, activist movements, political parties and NGOs, examining themes including humanitarianism, ideological bias, climate change, LGBTQIA+ rights, Eurocentrism, populism, democratic backsliding, norms, political institutions and electoral change.
 Their dissertation, Dilemmas of Humanitarian Advocacy explores how humanitarian aid NGOs navigate ethical and instrumental dilemmas.

 Jana's work on NGO politics includes the current working paper Aiding the Civilized?
-Detecting Eurocentrism in UK Humanitarian Aid Appeals for Ukraine, and the working paper Varieties of Climate Activism: Assessing Public Support for Mainstream and Unorthodox Climate Action (with Nives Dolšak and Aseem Prakash)
+Detecting Eurocentrism in UK Humanitarian Aid Appeals for Ukraine, and the recently published Varieties of Climate Activism: Assessing Public Support for Mainstream and Unorthodox Climate Action (with Nives Dolšak and Aseem Prakash)

 Jana's paper, A Shock to the System?
 Assessing the Party System Implications of Europe's Austerity Doctrine (under review) evaluates the impact of externally-imposed austerity policies on the party systems of bailout recipient countries.

 Jana has a strong interest and personal commitment to Diversity, Equity and Inclusion in Higher Education.
-Jana works as a Graduate Research Assistant at the Center for Evaluation and Research for STEM Equity (CERSE), where they are the embedded evaluator for the Institutional Change and Regional Change Initiatives of the NSF INCLUDES Aspire Alliance.
-Jana is also affiliated with EDIG, a project promoting and researching equity, diversity and inclusion in the geosciences with a team of researchers based at University College Dublin, and was a part of the team that organized the inaugural EDIG conference in December 2020.
+Jana has worked as a Graduate Research Assistant at the Center for Evaluation and Research for STEM Equity (CERSE), where they worked on a number of NSF and NIH-funded projects.

 Share